A Land of Smiles

 Breakfast at the hotel is inclusive.
 There are countless floating markets throughout Thailand, but the Damnoen Saduak Floating Market is the most famous.
 Situated 110 km from Bangkok in Ratchaburi province, this market is like a trip back in time to the Siam of old.
 You will see colourfully clad merchants paddle along congested canals in sturdy canoes laden with fresh fruit, vegetables and other foodstuff to sell to shoppers on the canal banks.
 There is lots of activity and bargaining is part of the fun of the sale.
 This buzzing market is at its best in the early morning before the crowds arrive and the heat of the day builds up.
 After visiting the market, we continue onto Phra Pathom Chedi in Nakorn Pathom, reportedly the largest pagoda in South East Asia.
 The golden-tiled dome of the Chedi towers almost 380-foot into the air.
 Afterward return to your hotel and spend the rest of your afternoon at leisure.
 Relax in luxurious tranquility, admiring the River of King’s illuminated banks and striking landmarks at night, from the bustle of Asiatique the Riverfront to the strikingly illuminated Temple of Dawn and glittering Grand Palace.
 Step aboard a beautifully restored antique rice barge and cruise in old world elegance along the majestic Chao Phraya River.
 Pass along famous royal sites, exquisite temples and striking modern landmarks as you dine on fine Thai cuisine at one of the best river dinner cruises Bangkok has to offer.
 Float down the River of Kings on a beautifully restored rice barge.
 Revel in old world splendor over two unforgettable hours of fine cuisine and magnificent culture.
 Savor exquisite tastes and cocktails accompanied by a unique view of Bangkok.
 Pass famous royal sites, grand temples, and striking modern landmarks as you enjoy traditional Thai favorites.
 [B/D]

-*Note: It's possible to take an optional paddle boat at extra cost.
+*Note: There will be possible to take an optional paddle boat (at extra cost).

 Day 4: Bangkok, Chiang Mai